 Also Read: How to Trek to Alpather Lake

 Time for Gondola Ride

-Nevertheless, we arrived at Gondola station little past 9 AM to find it still closed.
+Nevertheless, we arrived at the Gondola station a little past 9 AM to find it still closed.
 I was under the impression that the Gondola ride would start at 10 so they will open the booking counter a little in advance.

-So now we had an entire hour of sitting and waiting; while saying no to numerous guides and hawkers trying to sell all kinds of stuff.
+So now we had an entire hour of sitting and waiting while saying no to numerous guides and hawkers trying to sell all kinds of stuff.
 I decided to buy this “Govinda” style goggle though, the one that I am wearing in the picture below, for a couple of hundred bucks.

 Why did I buy it?
 Because Lavish and Shoaib both bought their sunglasses in and I didn’t.
 And this was the only one on sale.
 God, I hate this picture so much.
 Makes me look like an actor from a B-Grade movie, doesn’t it?